Home Recipes Second courses Children's menu or what to feed your child

 • sour cream for dressing.

-1. Pour water into a saucepan and put on the fire to boil.
+1. Pour water into a saucepan and bring to a boil.

-2. At this time, add the crumb of a loaf soaked in milk to the minced meat, and mix everything well until a homogeneous consistency.
-Shape the meatballs.
+2. At this time, add the loaf crumb soaked in milk to the minced meat and mix everything thoroughly until it has a homogeneous consistency.
+Form into meatballs.

-3. Throw them in boiling water and cook for 10 minutes, remembering to remove the foam in time.
+3. Throw them into boiling water and cook for 10 minutes, remembering to remove the foam in time.

 4. Then take them out and drain the water, put a new one on the fire.